 The Education Tripos attracts students from all different backgrounds and many different parts of the world; there is no 'typical' Education student.
 Diversity is reflected equally in the Education course structure, where historical and philosophical themes complement the study of contemporary issues and ongoing debates.
 The course will suit you are interested in ideas and are enthusiastic about developing your critical literacy and research skills, such that you might understand how to generate the varieties of evidence used by educational researchers, policy-makers and other professionals.

 Above all, we look for people who are excited by the prospect of learning about, thinking deeply about, writing and talking about how we do and should educate world citizens.

 A typical offer is A*AA at A-level and for candidates studying the IB offers typically range from 41-42 points to include 7,7,6 in Higher Level subjects.

-Magdalene does not specify preferred subjects at A-level, but we look for a well-rounded/strong academic portfolio and clearly grounded motives for wishing to study Education.
+Magdalene does not require any specific subjects at A-level, but we do look for a strong and well-rounded academic portfolio, preferably including at least one essay-based subject, as well as clearly grounded motives for wishing to study Education.

-Applicants invited for interview will have two interviews, each lasting about 20 minutes.
+Applicants invited for interview will usually have two interviews, each normally lasting about 20-25 minutes.
 One of these will be with the Director of Studies and another member of the Education Department, the second is likely to be with two teaching fellows of the college in relevant subjects.